nordic-rse/nordic-rse.github.io/content/conference/_index.md

 +++
 +++

-# The first Nordic-RSE conference has been postponed to May 2021
+# The first Nordic-RSE conference has been canceled

-Initially we have planned for October 21-22, 2020 and our attempt to move the conference to December 2020 did not seem realistic enough due to uncertainties around the COVID-19 situation.
+Initially we have planned for October 21-22, 2020 and our attempt to move the conference to May 2021 did not seem realistic enough due to uncertainties around the COVID-19 situation.
-**The conference is not cancelled but postponed to 27-28 May 2021, still in Stockholm.**  Instead, we are hosting an [online meetup Nov 30 - Dec 2](/events/2020-online-get-together/) to introduce Nordic-RSE and have some RSE-related talks and workshops.
+**The conference is cancelled**.

 <!--